yellownz/aws-cloudformation/README.md

 ### Version 2.7.3

-- **BUG FIX**: Quote parameter overrides to allow for parameters with spaces
+- **BUG FIX**: Quote parameter overrides to allow for parameters with special characters"

 ### Version 2.7.2